 Westar Energy has a commercial paper program pursuant to which it may issue up to a maximum aggregate amount outstanding at any one time of \$1.0 billion.
 This program is supported by Westar Energy's revolving credit facilities described below.
 Maturities of commercial paper issuances may not exceed 365 days from the date of issuance and proceeds from such issuances will be used to temporarily fund capital expenditures, to repay borrowings under Westar Energy's revolving credit facilities, for working capital and/or for other general corporate purposes.
-As of April 30, 2013, Westar Energy had issued \$187.1 million of commercial paper.
+As of July 30, 2013, Westar Energy had issued \$399.1 million of commercial paper.

-Westar Energy has two revolving credit facilities in the amounts of \$730.0 million and \$270.0 million, which terminate in September 2016, and February 2016, respectively.
-As long as there is no default under the facilities, they may be extended up to an additional two years and one year, respectively, and the aggregate amount of borrowings under the facilities may be increased to \$1.0 billion and \$400.0 million, respectively, subject to lender participation.
+Westar Energy has two revolving credit facilities in the amounts of \$730.0 million and \$270.0 million.
+In July 2013, Westar Energy extended the term of the \$730.0 million facility to September 2017, while the other facility terminates in February 2016.
+As long as there is no default under the facilities, each facility may be extended an additional year and the aggregate amount of borrowings under the facilities may be increased to \$1.0 billion and \$400.0 million, respectively, subject to lender participation.
 All borrowings under the facilities are secured by KGE first mortgage bonds.
 Total combined borrowings under the revolving credit facilities and the commercial paper program may not exceed \$1.0 billion at any given time.
-As of April 30, 2013, no amounts were borrowed and \$15.4 million of letters of credit had been issued under the \$730.0 million facility.
+As of July 30, 2013, no amounts were borrowed and \$16.2 million of letters of credit had been issued under the \$730.0 million facility.
 No amounts were borrowed and no letters of credit were issued under the \$270.0 million facility as of the same date.